 Official Banking & Finance Partner: Standard Chartered Bank

 Venue: Sheraton Grand Hotel, Dubai, 8am-1pm, Monday 20 September

 Alternative fuels—any fuel that is not derived from conventional fossil fuels—will play a key role in the energy transition as more and more countries commit to decarbonisation and net-zero targets.
 Transition Economist, in association with professional services firm PwC, is pleased to present an exclusive roundtable exploring the role of alternative fuels and the pathways to commercial viability.

 A significant investment in alternative fuels is needed to achieve the goals set out in the Paris Agreement, and this topic will undoubtedly play a part in discussions at this year’s Cop26 meeting in November.

-This discussion is moderated by Will Jackson-Moore, Global Private Equity, Real Assets and Sovereign Funds Leader, PwC.
+This discussion was moderated by Will Jackson-Moore, Global Private Equity, Real Assets and Sovereign Funds Leader, PwC.

 Panellists: Juergen Peterseim, Senior Manager, PwC

 Shiva Dustdar, Head of Division, Innovation Finance Advisory, European Investment Bank